codex-project/_core/docs/develop/api.md

 subtitle: Develop
 -->

-You can access the API by either using the binding, contract or facade.
+You can access the API by either using the binding, contract or facade...

 Check out the [Processors & Hooks](filters-hooks) documentaiton.